AdobeDocs/workfront.en/help/classic/review-and-approve-work/proofing/use-the-desktop-proofing-viewer/update-the-desktop-proofing-viewer.md

 ## Standard updates

 The Desktop Proofing Viewer can function without the non-critical updates.
 However, for optimal functionality, we recommend that you apply them when available.
-You will be notified when they are available by an `App update` button in the Desktop Proofing Viewer left sidebar.
+You will be notified when they are available by an **App update** button in the Desktop Proofing Viewer left sidebar.

-1. Click  `App update.`
+1. Click&nbsp;**App update.**

-   The updates download. `
+   The updates download.****
-   `

-1. Click  `Relaunch.`
+1. Click&nbsp;**Relaunch.**

-   The `Desktop Proofing Viewer`relaunches and you can resume work on your proof.
+   The**Desktop Proofing Viewer**relaunches and you can resume work on your proof.

 ## Required updates

 It is important that you run required updates for the Desktop Proofing Viewer.
 Afterwards, you must relaunch to continue using the viewer.

 1. Open the Desktop Proofing Viewer.
-1. In the box that appears, click  `Relaunch.`
+1. In the box that appears, click&nbsp;**Relaunch.**

    The Desktop Proofing Viewer relaunches and you can resume work on your proof.&nbsp;